iklyubanov/java-personal-workbench/algorithm/overview.md

 Observe that its base and height are both equal to n, and the image is drawn using # symbols and spaces.
 The last line is not preceded by any spaces.

 Write a program that prints a staircase of size n.

+###Implementation

+#### Grading Students

+At HackerLand University, a passing grade is any grade 40 points or higher on a 100 point scale.
+Sam is a professor at the university and likes to round each student’s grade according to the following rules:

+If the difference between the grade and the next higher multiple of 5 is less than 3, round to the next higher multiple of 5 If the grade is less than 38, don’t bother as it’s still a failing grade Automate the rounding process then round a list of grades and print the results.